 Other things to look out for

 The product should look neat and sturdy without having it slouched to one side or lopsided.
 The cause of this is either the uneven lousy stitching or low-quality material.
+Coach will always use a leather or suede trim instead of leather or shiny plastic.
+You can tell the difference between leather and plastic in person, based on its smell.

 Lastly, it the manufacturing country says China; it does not indicate that it is fake.
 The reason is that most Coach products are crafted from there.
 However, China-made products can also be a show sign that the product might be fake and it is more deceiving than you’d think.